RevenueHunt/docs/docs/how-to-guides/show-quiz-on-customer-profile.md

+---
+icon: material/account-file-text-outline
+---

 # How to Show Quiz on a Shopify Customer Profile

 Integrating quiz results into a customer's profile on your Shopify store can personalize the shopping experience.

-This guide will walk you through the steps to achieve this, from connecting your quiz to Shopify's Customer List to embedding the results on a customer profile using Shopify's theme liquid files.
+This guide will walk you through the steps to show the quiz on a customer profile in Shopify.

 *Note: This guide is meant for developers and Shopify Partners.
 If you're not familiar with Shopify liquid, it is advised to ask for help from a professional to implement this.
 You can find/hire a developer [here](https://experts.shopify.com/).*

 ## Step 1: Connect Your Quiz to Shopify's Customer List

-To ensure quiz results are associated with the correct customer profile, the first step involves linking your quiz tool with Shopify's Customer List.
+To ensure quiz results are associated with the correct customer profile, the first step involves linking your quiz tool with [Shopify's Customer List](https://docs.revenuehunt.com/how-to-guides/send-leads-to-shopify-customers/).
 Follow the instructions in [this article](https://docs.revenuehunt.com/how-to-guides/send-leads-to-shopify-customers/) to check if the quiz was connected correctly.

 ## Step 2: Edit the customers/account.liquid File